 You buy tickets to go to St Vincent from Union Island on board the boat.
 There’s no ticket office on Union Island (or in St Vincent).
 Simply board the ferry and follow the signs for passengers.
 There’s a small ticket booth there with the prices displayed.
 Although if you are taking the ferry from Union Island to St Vincent you may be on the Bequia Express ferry which displays prices for the St Vincent to Bequia route.

-If you happen to board the ferry and no one is at the ticket booth on board simply find a seat, the ticket seller and staff will find you.
+If you happen to board the ferry and no one is at the ticket booth on board simply find a seat, and the ticket seller and staff will find you.

 What Facilities are on the Union Island to St Vincent Ferry